 They work predominantly by inducing an inflammatory response in the uterus, which affects the viability of sperm and ova.
 They prevent fertilisation and implantation.
 They have a duration of action of 5-10 years if they contain 380 mm copper, or until contraception is no longer required in later years of reproductive life.

 - Spotting and bleeding between periods.
-Many patients request removal within 5 years.
+Many patients request removal within five years.

 - Increased blood loss and more painful periods especially during the first few cycles.

-- Displacement or expulsion: 1 in 20 women, usually during menses in the first three months and may go unnoticed.19
+- Displacement or expulsion: 1 in 20 women, usually during menses in the first three months and may go unnoticed.

-- Increased risk of pelvic inflammatory disease (PID): this is in in the first 20 days only and women should be screened before insertion.
+- Increased risk of PID: this is in in the first 20 days only and women should be screened before insertion.

 - Ectopic pregnancy: the risk is 1 in 20 if pregnant with an IUCD in situ, so the absolute risk is very low.